Egon Wiberg

-Egon Gustaf Martin Wiberg (born 3 June 1901 in Güstrow; died 24 November 1976 in Munich) was a German chemist and professor of inorganic chemistry at the Ludwig Maximilian University of Munich.
+Egon Gustaf Martin Wiberg (born 3 June 1901 in Güstrow; died 24 November 1976 in Munich) was a German chemist and professor of inorganic chemistry at LMU Munich.

 Life

 Wiberg studied chemistry at the Technical University of Karlsruhe (TH Karlsruhe) since 1921 and completed his doctorate in 1927.
 He was an academic student of Stefan Goldschmidt and wrote his doctoral thesis on "Über den Abbau von Aminosäuren und Dipeptiden durch Hypobromit" ("On the degradation of amino acids and dipeptides by hypobromite").
-In 1931 he completed his habilitation at the TH Karlsruhe.
+In 1931, he completed his habilitation at the TH Karlsruhe.
 In 1936 he became an unscheduled professor at the TH Karlsruhe and in 1938 provisional head of the Extraordinariat (apl.
-Prof.) for Inorganic Chemistry at the Ludwig Maximilian University of Munich.
-Since 1943 he was co-editor of the "Lehrbuch der Chemie", founded by Arnold F. Holleman, which was published in 1955 as "Lehrbuch der Inorganischen Chemie".
-In 1951 he became a full professor and director of the Institute of Inorganic Chemistry at the Ludwig Maximilian University in Munich.
+Prof.) for Inorganic Chemistry at LMU Munich.
+Since 1943 he was co-editor of the "Lehrbuch der Chemie", founded by Arnold F. Holleman, which was published in 1955 as "Lehrbuch der Anorganischen Chemie".
+In 1951 he became a full professor and director of the Institute of Inorganic Chemistry at LMU Munich.